 Your emotions are probably going to be a little difficult to control when you first enter recovery.
 Some people even develop an addiction because they feel like they need help handling their emotions.
 Drugs and alcohol have a numbing effect on emotions; when you’re high and inebriated, you aren’t aware of how you’re actually feeling.

-By bringing awareness to the fact that you will feel uncomfortable at times in early sobriety, you’ll be able better handle your emotions.
+By bringing awareness to the fact that you will feel uncomfortable at times in early sobriety, you’ll be able to better handle your emotions.
 Most people in early recovery experience various emotions such as sadness, depression, anger, anxiety, and confusion at one point or another.
 This is all common.

 Other Feelings to Expect